Papahānaumokuākea Marine National Monument: Geography

-The Monument covers roughly 583000 sqmi of reefs, atolls and shallow and deep sea (out to 200 mi offshore) in the Pacific Ocean – larger than all of America's national parks combined.
-It contains approximately 10 percent of the tropical shallow water coral reef habitat down to 100 fathom in U.S. territory.
+The Monument protects a large area of the Pacific Ocean, including ocean waters, more than 30 submerged banks and seamounts, reefs, and ten islands and atolls of the Northwestern Hawaiian Islands.
+The boundary of the Monument begins offshore of the island of Nīhoa in the southeast, east of 163° W, closest to the southeastern, windward island of Niʻihau, just northwest of the island of Kauaʻi.
+From there, the Monument boundaries extend 1,200 miles northwest to Kure Atoll.

+The marine boundary extends seaward to the limit of the exclusive economic zone (EEZ) for areas lying west of 163° W longitude.
+This extended boundary past Kure Atoll spans the International Date Line, making the protected waters continuous across the antimeridian.
+The full protected area covers approximately 582,578 square miles (1,508,870 km^{2}).
+The protected area is larger than all of America's national parks combined, and has almost the same surface area as the Gulf of Mexico.

 About 132000 sqmi of the Monument are part of the Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve, designated in 2000.
 The Monument also includes the Midway Atoll National Wildlife Refuge (590991.50 acre and Battle of Midway National Memorial, the Hawaii State Seabird Sanctuary at Kure Atoll, and the Northwestern Hawaiian Islands State Marine Refuge.

 The islands included in the Monument are all part of the state of Hawaii, except Midway Atoll, which is part of the United States Minor Outlying Islands insular area.
 Henderson Field, a public airport located on Midway Atoll, provides access to the Monument.
 Until the 2010s, French Frigate Shoals Airport on Tern Island was maintained as a runway.
 Although not officially decommissioned, the runway is now considered inactive.
 The Tern Island field station run by the Fish and Wildlife Service in the French Frigate Shoals was abandoned in 2012 after a severe storm destroyed its infrastructure.
 Hurricane Walaka destroyed the East Island in the shoals in 2018, but it has recently begun to restore itself.